 - Conducting a thorough search of the accident scene and surrounding area to locate the driver and vehicle

-Police may also take other steps in pursuit of a hit-and-run driver, like securing video footage from traffic cameras.
-An attorney can explain what police may do in a hit-and-run accident investigation and how this investigation might impact your claim for financial recovery.
+Police may also take other steps to pursue a hit-and-run driver, like securing video footage from traffic cameras.
+An attorney with our firm can explain what police may do in a hit-and-run accident investigation and how this investigation might impact your claim for financial recovery.

-What police do in a hit and run accident may lead to the identification and capture of a driver who fled the scene.
-When that driver is identified and charged, they face penalties, imprisonment, and fines that can include:
+What police do in a hit-and-run accident may lead to the identification and capture of a driver who fled the scene.

 - Third-degree felony charges, loss of driving privileges, potentially five years of jail time, and $5,000 in fines when victims endure physical injuries